ATSSC Accessibility Plan

 Action 2: Explore alternative ways of communicating information

-Pillar 5: The accessible procurement of goods, services, and facilities
+The procurement of goods, services, and facilities

 Accessibility in procurement means meeting the broadest set of user needs possible from the start of a procurement process.
 ATSSC procurement staff are responsible for ensuring that accessibility requirements and considerations are included in the procurement and decision-making processes.

 In July 2021, the ATSSC’s Procurement division completed training to better describe any applicable accessibility requirements that may become mandated across the federal public service.
-They also provided ATSSC employees with an accessibility information placement, Accessible Procurement: Inclusive by Design, Accessible by Default, to assist employees make the best procurement decisions with accessibility in mind.
+They also provided ATSSC employees with an accessibility information placement, Accessible Procurement: Inclusive by Design, Accessible by Default, to help employees make the best procurement decisions with accessibility in mind.

 Summary of key barriers